georust/rinex/rinex/README.md

 It is the root base of our post processing capabilities

 ## Navigation feature

 The `nav` feature is tied to the Navigation RINEX format.
-It not only unlocks specific Iteration method, and also integrate Ephemeris interpretation and related calculations.
-That includes the Kepler equation solver, to be able to actually process the Radio messages.
+It not only unlocks specific Iteration methods, but also integrates Ephemeris interpretation and related calculations.
+Most importantly, the Kepler solver to navigate from radio messages.
+It is the root base of navigation using RINEX and GNSS in general.

+If you're interested in post processed navigation using the RINEX library, you will need to activate this feature.

 ## Post processing feature(s)